 The company operates 15 hydropower plants and one gas turbine power plant with installed capacities of 489 MW and 110 MW respectively.
-The Gardabani gas turbine power plant was purchased by ENERGO-PRO Georgia JSC in 2010 to ensure a reliable and stable supply of electricity, the Gardabani power plant is used to cover peaks when electricity is lacking from other sources, in other words, it is not a constant source of electricity.
-For example, in 2021 there was a 48% decrease of energy supply from Gardabani.
-Also, energy efficiency of Gardabani was 36%, consistent with the average over the past three years.
+The Gardabani gas turbine power plant was purchased by EP in 102010 to ensure a reliable and stable supply of electricity.
+The Gardabani power plant is used to supplement energy to cover peaks when energy is lacking from other sources, in other words, it is not a constant source of energy.
+In 2021, renewable sources accounted for 98% of our energy production, and our total net production from renewable sources increased 19%.

+In 2021, EP Georgia's energy consumption was 115 GWh, representing an 88% decrease from the previous year.
+This was a result of favourable weather conditions, which allowed us to minimise energy generation from our Gardabani gas power plant.
+The energy efficiency of the gas power plant was 36%, consistent with the average over the past three years.
+Our total energy efficiency in 2021 was 1.5%.
 These high efficiency numbers are related to our renewable energy production and relatively low energy consumption.